Rotkibird/my-ns-mcp/PRPs/ns-prp-management-mcp.md

   UPDATE central tool registry:
     - MODIFY src/tools/register-tools.ts to import and register all new tools
-    - IMPLEMENT permission-based tool registration
+    - IMPLEMENT permission-based tool registration using API key authentication
     - ADD proper error handling and logging for each tool

 Task 5 - Core Business Logic Implementation: